Preparing your Children for School

 Talk for Writing

-Talk for Writing is a method already used in most of our local primary schools and it is said to be key in raising attainment.
+Talk for Writing is a method already used in most of our local primary schools and it is said to be key in raising attainment in children's reading and writing skills.

-Talk for Writing enables children to imitate the key language they need for a particular topic based on a story.
+Talk for Writing enables children to imitate the key language they need for a particular topic based on a familiar and recognisable story.

 Through fun activities the children rehearse the tune of the language they need, it helps children to understand that every story has a framework, a beginning, a build up, a problem, a resolution and an end.
 Primary schools hope that by the end of Key Stage 1, children will know 30 traditional stories really well.